jeremygustine/logging-demos/README.md

 * Better performance than Log4j

 Cons:
-* Not quite as performance at Log4j2
+* Not quite as performant at Log4j2

 #### <a name="log4j2"></a> Log4j2